rkalendar/TotalRepeats/README.md

 ```

-### Large genome usage (You will have to show the program to use more RAM, for example as listed here, up to 64 Gb memory: -Xms16g -Xmx64g):
+### Large genome usage (you will have to show the program to use more RAM, for example as listed here, up to 64 Gb memory: -Xms16g -Xmx64g):
 ```
 java -jar -Xms16g -Xmx64g C:\TotalRepeats\dist\TotalRepeats.jar E:\Genomes\T2T-CHM13v2.0\ nsize=1 kmer=21 sln=90
 ```